dspinellis/cqmetrics/README.md

 * Number of `typedef`
 * Number of comments
 * Number of comment characters
+* Number of DOxygen comments
+* Number of DOxygen comment characters
 * Number of comments inside function bodies
 * Number of C preprocessor directives
 * Number of C preprocessor include directives